STIR/SHAKEN Compliance Guide: Stop Spam Flags Now

 How does STIR/SHAKEN compliance work?

-- Caller’s carrier generates a digital certificate: The caller’s carrier generates a digital certificate that verifies the caller’s identity.
-This certificate includes information such as the caller’s phone number, name, and a digital signature.
+2. Caller’s carrier generates a digital certificate: This certificate verifies the caller’s identity and includes the phone number, name, and a digital signature.

-- Caller’s carrier attaches the certificate to the call: The caller’s carrier attaches the digital certificate to the call in the form of a token.
-The token is sent along with the call as it travels through the phone network.
+3. Caller’s carrier attaches the certificate to the call: The certificate is sent as a token along with the call.

-- Recipient’s carrier retrieves the token: When the call reaches the recipient’s carrier, it retrieves the token from the call.
+4. Recipient’s carrier retrieves the token: When the call reaches the recipient’s carrier, it pulls the token from the call.

-- Recipient’s carrier validates the certificate: The recipient’s carrier checks the token against its own database of legitimate certificates to ensure that it is valid.
+5. Recipient’s carrier validates the certificate: The carrier checks the token against its database of legitimate certificates.

-- [A] Full attestation: The carrier identifies the caller and verifies that the caller is authorized to use the phone number as the caller ID for outgoing robocalls.
+• [A] Full attestation: The carrier knows the caller and confirms they are authorized to use the phone number.

 What will happen if you don’t do anything about STIR/SHAKEN compliance?